The heart and mouth connection: How heart disease and oral health link

 - Studies have shown that people with moderate or advanced gum (periodontal) disease are more likely to have heart disease than those with healthy gums.

 - Oral health holds clues to overall health.
 Studies have shown that oral health can provide warning signs for other diseases or conditions, including heart disease.

+Many of the risk factors for gum disease are the same as those for heart disease, such as tobacco use, poor nutrition and diabetes.
+Overall, people who have chronic gum disease are at higher risk for a heart attack, according to the Academy of General Dentistry (AGD).
+Gum disease (called gingivitis in its early stages and periodontal disease in the late stages) is caused by plaque buildup along and below the gum line.
 Some researchers have suggested that gum disease may contribute to heart disease because bacteria from infected gums can dislodge, enter the bloodstream, attach to blood vessels and increase clot formation.
 It has also been suggested that inflammation caused by gum disease may also trigger clot formation.
 Clots decrease blood flow to the heart, thereby causing an elevation in blood pressure and increasing the risk of a heart attack.

 - Red, tender or swollen gums

 - Bleeding gums while brushing or flossing

 - Gums that seem to be pulling away from your teeth

 - Chronic bad breath or a bad taste in your mouth

 - Teeth that are loose or separating from each other